Shulk97/daniel/README.md

 ### Required Files

-Certain files are necessary for running DANIEL and can be downloaded from Zenodo:
+Certain files are necessary for running DANIEL and can be downloaded from [Zenodo](https://zenodo.org/records/15607305).:
 - **Tokenizer**: The folder `tokenizer-daniel` should be placed in `basic/subwords`.
 - **Substitution Dictionary**: `replace_dict.pkl`, which contains substitution candidates for each subword during teacher forcing.
 Place this file in `basic/subwords`.